Professor Jason Edwards

 BA, MA, PhD (Cantab)

-After completing a PhD in English at King's College, Cambridge, which explored ideas derived from Victorian evolutionary theory and molecular physics in W.B.
-Yeats's prose, Jason has been a research fellow at the Henry Moore Institute for the Study in Sculpture in Leeds and at the Yale Center for British Art, and a Henry Moore Foundation Post-Doctoral Research Fellow at the University of York.
+After completing a PhD in English at King's College, Cambridge, which explored the impact of Victorian evolutionary theory and molecular physics on W.B.
+Yeats's prose, Jason has been a research fellow at the Henry Moore Institute for the Study in Sculpture in Leeds, the V&A, Tate Britian, and at the Yale Center for British Art, as well as a Henry Moore Foundation Post-Doctoral Research Fellow at the University of York.
+He has also been a visiting professor at the CUNY Graduate Center.

 Departmental roles